-The charter outlines how we can work together to keep each other safe, what our community can expect from the University, and what the University expects from its staff and students.
+The charter has evolved as the Covid-19 response has evolved.
+It continues to outline how we can work together to keep each other safe, what our community can expect from the University, and what the University expects from its staff and students.

 You can expect the University to provide:

-- hand sanitising stations on campus
+- Hand sanitising stations on campus.

-- regular clear communication and guidance.
+- Regular clear communication and guidance.

 For our students, you can also expect the University to provide:

-- adaptable student spaces for socialising
+- Adaptable student spaces for socialising

-- welcoming accommodation, with measures in place to help keep you safe
+- Welcoming accommodation, with measures in place to help keep you safe.

-- opportunities to participate in sports, clubs, societies and community networks, in collaboration with the Students' Unions.
+- Opportunities to participate in sports, clubs, societies and community networks, in collaboration with the Students' Unions.

 As a member of the University community, you are expected to:

-- follow national and local public health and University guidelines
+- Follow national and local public health and University guidelines.

-- wash your hands regularly with soap and water, and use hand sanitising facilities available to you across campus
+- Wash your hands regularly with soap and water, and use hand sanitising facilities available to you across campus.

-- be respectful and sensitive to others, including individuals who are exempt from wearing a face covering.
+- Be respectful and sensitive to others, including individuals who are exempt from wearing a face covering.

 - Be respectful and mindful of others’ potential worries or concerns about safety.